ctc-casa-ios/ios-app/README.md

 <!-- ABOUT THE PROJECT -->

-In partnership with [Ruby for Good CASA](https://github.com/rubyforgood/casa) (Court Appointed Special Advocate), [Code the Change YYC](https://www.codethechangeyyc.ca/) is creating an IOS app that allows CASA volunteers to conveniently save their case contacts.
+In partnership with [Ruby for Good CASA](https://github.com/rubyforgood/casa) (Court Appointed Special Advocate), [Code the Change YYC](https://www.codethechangeyyc.ca/) is creating an iOS app that allows CASA volunteers to conveniently save their case contacts.

 <!-- GETTING STARTED -->